If you are thinking about becoming an online course creator, the first few thoughts that run through your mind are probably:

 There are many course creators that achieve this (and much more)... it comes down to knowing who your audience is and giving them the solution they need.

-As you can see, you *can* make a lot of money as a course creator.
+As you can see, you can earn a good living as a course creator.
 It does take time, and it’s unlikely you’ll earn life-changing amounts overnight.

 You need to develop, nurture, and grow an audience.